GeoNumTP/GeoNum2017/TP5/README.md

 1. Try varying the degree parameter.
 How do the curves change?
 1. What differences between the two schemes do you observe?
 In your opinion, which scheme gives better results?
 Why?
+1. Simplify the original Lane-Riesenfeld scheme for degree k=2.
+What do you observe?